Ecological succession stages and processes with examples Upsc

 • Psammosere – Community on Sand

-• Xerosere – Community in dry area
+• Xerosere – Community in a dry area

 • Halosere – Community in Saline body